Body dysmorphic disorder

 - excessive dieting and/or exercising

-Those with the disorder are also likely to develop obsessive behaviours and compulsions, which may include the following:
+It's thought that those with BDD are also more likely to develop obsessive behaviours and compulsions, such as:

 - spending excessive amounts of time on covering up perceived flaw

 - wearing baggy clothes to disguise body shape